 Childcare licensing requirements in California

 In addition to having a childcare business plan, you must also comply with state licensing requirements.
-The following are licensing requirements mandated by state law:
+Below are the provider and capacity requirements for family childcare home providers and childcare center providers.

-Family child care home provider requirements
+Family childcare home provider requirements

-Family child care home capacity requirements
+Family childcare home capacity requirements

-The following are the capacity regulations for small and large family child care home licenses:
+The following are the capacity regulations for small and large family childcare home licenses:

-- Small family child care home capacity: Only four infants (0-24 months) or six children.
+• Small family childcare home capacity: Only four infants (0-24 months) or six children.
 The six children must not be more than three infants and three older children over 2 years old.
 Also, you can consider a home capacity of eight children.
 In this case, you must not have more than two infants and six older children, two of which must be school age children.
 Lastly, a landlord's consent and written parent notification are necessary when caring for more than six children.

-- Large family child care home capacity: Twelve children, including not more than four infants (0-24 months) and eight 2-year-old children.
+• Large family childcare home capacity: Twelve children, including not more than four infants (0-24 months) and eight 2-year-old children.
 You’ll also need a qualified assistant, at least 14 years old.
 A large family child care home can also accommodate up to 14 children.
 This option requires no more than three infants (0-24 months) and 11 children over 2 years old.
 Lastly, you need a landlord's consent and written parent notification when caring for more than 12 children.

 Childcare center provider requirements